CharryLee0426/RNN-for-Image-Compression/README.md

 1. Update the LSTM to GRU;
 2. Try to use Vision Transformer to replace the RNN;
+3. Try to use grand new neural networks;
-3. Try to add entropy coding binary-cnn to get the better performance;
+4. Try to add entropy coding binary-cnn to get the better performance;
-4. Try to use GDN to replace the ReLU in the model;
+5. Try to use GDN to replace the ReLU in the model;

 ## 8. Acknowledgement